xLamday/Twitch-Viewer-Bot/README.md

 -  ### AND MORE

 # Common issues
 If you encounter any issues regarding the chromedriver.exe, just delete the file and try again.
-If it still doesdnt work, open an Issue and provide more info about the issue and we'll look into it.
+If it still doesnt work, open an Issue and provide more info about the issue and we'll look into it.

 # Stars ⭐
 - Send more viewers and monetize ads / 50 Star ⭐ ✔️ 17.05.2023